ankushsaha18/CODEBUZZ/README.md

    - If you encounter issues with package installation, ensure you're using Python 3.9
    - The requirements.txt has been updated to make computer vision libraries optional
    - Gunicorn has been updated to version 22.0.0 for better compatibility with newer Python versions
+   - Whitenoise has been updated to version 6.7.0 for better compatibility with newer Python versions

 2. **Static Files Issues**:
    - Make sure `python manage.py collectstatic` has been run